 After many delays, the Greek-mythology-obsessed French band Promethean released Aloades, their debut EP, on February ninth.
 For once, the band describes themselves quite accurately with the term ‘symphonic blackened death metal’, although I would personally add ‘technical’ to the death metal epithet.
 I think the EP follows the struggle of the Aloades, illegitimate sons of Poseidon who became giants, but that might be contained in the first track only, I’m not sure.
 Of what I’m sure, however, is that it’s a pretty promising debut for the Parisian band!
 Be sure to check this out if you’re into technical metal.

-The legendary rock in opposition band Thinking Plague has just released their eighth album, Hoping against Hope, after a crowdfunding campaign (I’m still waiting for my due!)
+The legendary rock in opposition band Thinking Plague has just released their eighth album, Hoping against Hope, after a crowdfunding campaign (I’m still waiting for my due!
+[Edit: Got it!])
 I personally think this is their finest work to date, toppling In Extremis, which I thought was their best one, prior to this.
 If you’re unfamiliar with the band, be ready to be challenged.
 The band consists of six members who play instruments ranging from woodwinds to accordion in rhythmically and harmonically avant-garde compositions.
 It’s truly a treat, and I recommend that every one of you listens to it!

 Anne Quillier Sextet (or 6tet) is a French jazz band, and their most recent release, Dusty Shelters, is a pure delicacy for the ears.
 It’s not that they don’t play contemporarily, but they do so with tact and judgement.
 It’s a wonderful album.